spolu/settle/facts/README.md

   "fact:facts.settl.net:email": "fact_1a1ed89jh10dj0123",
   ...
 }
 ```

+`FACT_SERVER`, the base URL to interact with the service maintaining the
+advertised fact, can be retrieved from the `$domain`'s `stellar.toml` file.

 It is invalid to publicize a fact that is not owned by the entiy publicizing
 it.
 For easy in-place validation (without querying the associated Fact API),
 fact IDs include the account (public key) of their owner.